youchan/gibier/README.md

-# Hyaslide
+# Gibier

+A slide tool inspired [Rabbit](https://rabbit-shocker.org/en/usage/rabbit-slide.html)

-Hyaslide is a simple slideshow app using [Hyalite](https://github.com/youchan/hyalite).
+This is a simple slideshow app using [Hyalite](https://github.com/youchan/hyalite).
-This has the purpose as one of examples for Hyalite and also intend to be used as pratical presentation tool.
+Its purpose are one of examples for Hyalite and also intend to be used as pratical presentation tool.

 ## Installation

-    $ gem install hyaslide
+    $ gem install gibier

 ## Setup slideshow

 Create new slide app project.

-    $ hyaslide new slide-app
+    $ gibier new slide-app

 Bundle install.